 The conventional approach to compliance has a translation problem.
 Namely:

-• Regulations and specifications formulated in natural language are not accessible to IT systems and experts.
-The Business cannot understand encoded rules and data structures.
+Regulations and specifications formulated in natural language are inaccessible to IT systems and experts, and business users cannot understand encoded rules and data structures.

-This is the root of the problem and the reason that CCAR programs had hundreds of people mapping and documenting.
+This is the root of the problem and why CCAR programs had hundreds of people mapping and documenting.

 Prerequisite – the Semantic Web revolution

-Most of todays Web 2.0 content is only for human consumption.
-We browse information in HTML pages, PDF and MS-Office documents.
+Most of today’s Web 2.0 content is only for human consumption.
+We browse information in HTML pages, PDFs, and MS Office documents.

-In 2001 Sir Berners-Lee proposed a new Web of open standard documents that is meaningful to computers as well.
-The World Wide Web consortium (W3C) has since released many open standards that facilitate his vision, most foundationally the Resource Description Framework (RDF).
-In RDF everything is a triple of subject-predicate-object:
+In 2001, Sir Berners-Lee proposed a new Web of open standard documents that is also meaningful to computers.
+The World Wide Web Consortium (W3C) has since released many open standards that facilitate his vision, most foundationally the Resource Description Framework (RDF).
+In RDF, everything is a triple of subject-predicate-object:

 Tom Gruber defined ontology for IT as a specification of a conceptualization.
-The Ontology Web Language (OWL), a W3C standard is an extension of RDF that defines class restrictions and axioms.
+The Ontology Web Language (OWL), a W3C standard, is an RDF extension defining class restrictions and axioms.

-OWL goes way beyond the capabilities of XSD/XBRL, data and object model.
+OWL goes way beyond the capabilities of XSD/XBRL, data, and object models.
 In particular:

 XSD and XBRL only provide a syntax for messages and business reports.
-OWL is a formal language (just like ANSI SQL, Java, C++).
-Thus it has the rigor that the current information exchange standard are lacking.
+OWL is a formal language (just like ANSI SQL, Java, and C++).
+Thus, it has the rigor that the current information exchange standards lack.

 OWL can express all constructs a modeler uses in a Logical Data Model (LDM) and much more:

-As data modelers, we used to write up restriction and business rules in the entity definitions.
-Hopefully downstream developers will read end encode correctly and nothing will be Lost in Translation.
+As data modelers, we used to write restrictions and business rules in the entity definitions.
+Hopefully, downstream developers will read and encode the end result correctly, and nothing will be Lost in Translation.
 The modeling revolution is that these semantics now become part of the model.

-Model transformation are available to derive LDM, Taxonomy and Dictionaries out of OWL.
+Model transformations are available to derive LDM, Taxonomy, and Dictionaries out of OWL.

-The point is that architects should consider all semantics, rather than starting at the bottom and discover relationships, restrictions, business rules later and rework.
+The point is that architects should consider all semantics rather than starting at the bottom and discovering relationships, restrictions, and business rules later and rework.

-All this is already in production in Bio/Medical industries.
+All this is already in production in the Bio/Medical industries.

-• Academic research, test results, patient data exchanged in RDF, rather than XML/XSD.
+Academic research, test results, and patient data are exchanged in RDF rather than XML/XSD.

-• National Center for Biomedical Ontology (NCBO) portal alone lists 530 ontologies with millions of classes.
+The National Center for Biomedical Ontology (NCBO) portal lists 530 ontologies with millions of classes.

 It is time for Finance to catch up!